-Dominica is an island republic in the West Indies.
-The official name is the Commonwealth of Dominica.
-Not to be confused with the Dominican Republic, which is another island at about 1,000 km North West of Dominica.
+Dominica is an island republic of the West Indies.
+The official name is ‘The Commonwealth of Dominica’.
+Not to be confused with the Dominican Republic – another island entirely – situated about 1000km North West of Dominica.
 The capital, Roseau, is located on the western side of the island.
-It is part of the Windward Islands in the Lesser Antilles archipelago in the Caribbean Sea.
-The island is located near Guadeloupe to the northwest and Martinique to the south-southeast.
-Its area is 750 km2 (290 sq mi), and the highest point is Morne Diablotins, at 1,447 m (4,747 ft) in elevation.
+It is part of the Windward Islands in the Lesser Antilles Archipelago in the Caribbean Sea.
+The island is located near Guadeloupe, to the North West and Martinique to the South East.
+It’s area is 750km2 (290sq miles) and the highest point is Morne Diablotins, at 1447m (4747 ft) above sea level.
 The population was 71,293 at the 2011 census.

-Dominica calls itself, The Nature Island.
-We even boosts that if Columbus, who discovered Dominica, would come and visit us now, he would still recognize the island.
-And although I am not sure whether that statement is true, Dominica is stunningly beautiful.
-From the lush rainforest, towering mountains, the 365 rivers (yes, one for every day of the year), countless waterfalls, volcanic wonders to amazing black beaches.
-Dominica has it all.
-Come see and experience our little gem in the Caribbean.
+Dominica calls itself ‘The Nature Island’.
+We even boast that, if Christopher Columbus (who discovered Dominica) would come and visit us now, he would still recognize the island.
+And although I am not sure whether that statement is true, Dominica nonetheless boasts stunning natural beauty.
+From the lush rainforest, towering mountains, 365 rivers (yes, one for every day of the year!) countless waterfalls, volcanic wonders to amazing black beaches; Dominica has it all.

 Sunburn, heat & tap water

 We are close to the equator, so you must wear sunscreen.
 Even when it is overcast, you can still get sunburned.

 Stay hydrated and drink lots of water.
 The tap water quality is up to standard on the island, however, bottled water is also widely available if you prefer.

 Always carry an umbrella – as they say, there’s no rainforest without rain!
 It can also protect you from the sun, if necessary.